task-force-ia/taskforce-ia-doc-en/doc/capitolo_3_sfida_4.rst

 information retrieval [3]_ and filtering models and methods are needed based on semantic technologies and shared ontologies.

-This work, already envisaged by the DAC and launched within the scope of the activities of the Digital Team, will be part of the broader perspective of conceptual governance of public information assets.
+This work, already envisaged by the Digital Administration Code (DAC) and launched within the scope of the activities of the Digital Team, will be part of the broader perspective of conceptual governance of public information assets.